tier4/scenario_simulator_v2/docs/design/SystemArchitecture.md

 When the openscenario_interpretor launched, the state of openscenario_interpretor is "Unconfigured".
 When the test runner launched, ths test runner configures openscenario_interpretor and the state of the openscenario_interpretor becomes "Inactive".
 After the, the test runner activates openscenario_interpretor and move the state into "Active".
-When the exception was thrown in openscenario interpretor, the openscenario interpretor moves into "Activate" state.
+When the exception was thrown in openscenario interpretor, the openscenario interpretor moves into "Inactive" state.

 1. simulator
 simulator communicates with openscenario_interpretor by using XMLRPC API.